 CREATING OUR INFRASTRUCTURE

 It is more evident than ever that we are confronted with global warming, climate change, various emergencies and disasters, food supply issues, world pandemics and staggering economic burdens.
-Therefore, it is critical that the “Body of Christ” becomes unified as one powerful shield against the onslaught of social and economic decline, and its potential to detrimentally affect members in the Body of Christ which in turn affects people’s ability to finance the Gospel of Jesus Christ!
+Therefore, it is critical that the “Body of Christ” become unified as one powerful shield against the onslaught of social and economic decline, and its potential to detrimentally affect members in the Body of Christ which in turn affects people’s ability to finance the Gospel of Jesus Christ!

 In recent years there has been a heightened focus on infrastructure in the U.S. Ever since the first conversations of economic stimulus, a few years ago, elected officials and pundits have turned to investing in infrastructure as a means to help claw the country out of recession.
 It would appear that even the world understands biblical principles.

-Did you know that the age-old practice of bartering continues to contribute to billions of dollars in commercial transactions each year?
+Did you know that the age-old practice of bartering continues to contribute billions of dollars in commercial transactions each year?
 In today’s challenging economic environment, business owners in the world are realizing that conserving their cash is a smart and necessary way to protect the future growth of their company.
-At the same time there are those in the Kingdom of God that have lost sight of biblical principles, stewardship, and the power of sowing seed into God’s system of operation.
+At the same time, there are those in the Kingdom of God that have lost sight of biblical principles, stewardship, and the power of sowing seed into God’s system of operation.

 By uniting together and creating an infrastructure we can rely on one another through: